Nerotek01/BedWars/README.md

 ### Built-in Token Economy
 A complete token and experience system operates without any external economy plugin.
 Tokens are earned through kills, bed destruction, and wins.
 XP contributes to a player level system with configurable rewards.
 Both tokens and levels are stored persistently in the database.

-### Automatic Database Backups
-The plugin exports a full database backup on a configurable schedule.
-Backups run asynchronously and are stored in a specified path.
-In case of hardware failure or accidental corruption, a complete restore is one file away.

 ---

 ## Ranked System (Full)